AlbertSnows/GroupOfPictures/docs/troubleshooting.md

 in the sh file
 see: https://stackoverflow.com/questions/30858312/handshake-failed-connection-prematurally-closed-error-when-debugging-solr-in-i

-## Files as spooky
+## Files are spooky
-the spring boot resource object doesn't seem to work. use uhh...file i think? i'll fix it lol
+OH MY GOD
+IT'S BECAUSE THE APPLICATION ISN'T LOOKING IN THAT DIRECTORY
+AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH

+they need to be put in the build directory, that's where the application is run